 Auto-updates are not required.
 Just as you are in control of your ORCID record, you are also in control of whether you grant an organization permission to read or update your ORCID record, and for how long they can have that permission.
 You can also choose to revoke any permission that you already have granted.
 We strongly encourage you to grant long-lasting permissions that enable auto-update so you can benefit from automated and trusted updates to your ORCID record - no need to enter information yourself.

 Note: Not every organization which requests long-lasting permissions supports auto-updates.
-If you are uncertain as to whether your trusted organization supports auto-updates, check their help documents or contact us for assistance.
+If you are uncertain as to whether your trusted organization supports auto-updates, check their help documentation for details.

 Granting an organization permission to add data to your record as a trusted organization